balancer/balancer-sdk/balancer-js/src/modules/pools/README.md

 Utilities that allow you to load Balancer Pool information.

-All the current functions are pure, they don't contain any state, you pass in all information and they return the result.
+All the current functions are pure, they don't contain any state and don't have any side effects.
+You pass in all information and they return the result.

 ## Liquidity Calculation